mucsi96/html-to-markdown/README.md

 # html-to-markdown
-Convert semantic HTML to markdown
+Script to convert semantic HTML to markdown